 Source data for figures and maps

-Commission Regulation (EU) No 995/2012 concerning the production and development of Community statistics on science and technology provides the legal requirements and detailed rules concerning the production of European statistics on science and technology (for example, datasets, analyses, frequency and transmission delays to be respected by the EU Member States for these statistics.
+Commission Regulation (EU) No 995/2012 concerning the production and development of Community statistics on science and technology provides the legal requirements and detailed rules concerning the production of European statistics on science and technology (for example, datasets, analyses, frequency or transmission timetable to be respected by the EU Member States).

-Other statistics that are used to analyse research and innovation are principally derived from other statistical domains within Eurostat or from a range of international databases provided by other organisations.
+Some other statistics that are used to analyse research and innovation are derived compiled using data from other statistical domains within Eurostat or from a range of databases provided by other international organisations.
 For example, statistics on human resources in science and technology (HRST) are compiled annually based on microdata from the EU’s labour force survey (LFS).

 The methodology for statistics on HRST is laid down in the Canberra manual (OECD, 1995), which lists all HRST concepts and provides definitions of human resources devoted to science and technology in terms of qualification (levels and fields of study) and occupation.

 - Regional science and technology statistics (t_reg_sct)